 This stunner of a home decor shop is located in Chicago’s Andersonville neighborhood.
 Because it also doubles as an interior design studio, you know the selection is on point.
 No, it’s not inexpensive, but everything they carry is unique and hard to find home decor.
-This is where you should go if you’re looking for that one-of-a-kind, monumental sized vase, original art, and this rope wrapped console (now sold out) I’m obsessed with.
+This is where you should go if you’re looking for that one-of-a-kind, monumental-sized vase (no longer available), original art, and this rope-wrapped console (now sold out) I’m obsessed with.

 Jayson Home is not a secret home decor source, but I think a lot of folks forget they’re based here in Chicago.
 Its showroom is located in the Lincoln Park neighborhood and lemme tell you, I could linger for hours in this home decor heaven.
 You’ll find a mix of traditional and modern furniture, plus a carefully curated collection of vintage items.
 Yes, this place is served with a side of sticker shock, but there are smaller affordable items…many that make for unique housewarming gifts.
 But why include Jayson Home?
 Here is the secret – get on their mailing list.
 They hold a blowout sale usually in November.
 Home decor shopping in Chicago rarely consists of 60%-90% off.
 Srsly, this annual event is not to be missed.